zuckerlab/FlowStims/doc/manual.md

 ### Total number of trials

 Make sure to keep track of the total number of trials given your parameter selection.
-E.g., if you have 4 stimulus variations and 8 directions of motion and you show each one a single time, that is a total of 8x4 = 32 trials, or 1 trial block.
+E.g., if you have 4 stimulus variations and 8 directions of motion and you show each one a single time, that is a total of 8 x 4 = 32 trials, or 1 trial block.
 The number of trial blocks (ie, how many times each stimulus variation in every direction will be shown) is controlled by `nTrialBlocks` and will essentially determine the total presentation time (multiply if by the total trial length to get the actual time in seconds).

 ### Randomization of trials